Irma Jackson

 "Irma Jackson" is a song by Bakersfield, California-based outlaw country artist Merle Haggard, released on his 1972 album Let Me Tell You About a Song.
-The song, which was about the then-controversial topic of an interracial romance, was actually written several years prior to the 1972, but not released at first because Capitol Records thought it would hurt Haggard's image at the time.
+The song, which was about the then-controversial topic of an interracial romance, was actually written several years prior to 1972, but not released at first because Capitol Records thought it would hurt Haggard's image at the time.
 Fellow country singer Tony Booth recorded a cover version of "Irma Jackson" in 1970, which was released as his first single for MGM Records.
 Booth's version of the song charted at #67 on the Hot Country Songs chart.

 Musical structure

 "Irma Jackson" is in the key of C major and features an AABAB musical structure, with the first two verses played back-to-back, then a chorus, then the third verse, and finally another chorus.
 The song's running time is 2 minutes and 56 seconds.

 The song's guitar chords are C-G7-C in the verses, and F-G7-C in the choruses.